 The Bible and Public Life course is designed for independent study online, but learning together significantly enriches the learning experience.
 The course is ideal material for small groups or friends who share a common interest in public engagement; each unit’s resources offer a shared basis for discussion and debate.
-Why not invite three or four friends to sign up as well, and study a module together with you?

 "The Bible and Public Life course was not only stimulating but helped me to foster a more robust, rigorous Christian worldview and engagement with different spheres of society.
 I particularly loved the contextualisation of learning; the balance between academic and biblical thought and the relevance of teaching to contemporary issues.
 I would highly recommend it!’

 Sarah Haynes, Growth Business Advisor (Pre-scale) at GC Business Growth Hub

 The Jubilee Centre helps active and thoughtful Christians connect their faith with public life.
 We offer high quality research, training and publications that give a biblical perspective on culture and society, and drive social change.